jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-21.md

 a doctor acts in order to carry out the will of the patient to get well.
-It is also true that in a community of any size, especially if it displays the phenomenon of division of labor, it would be highly inconvenient for every individual citizen to have to get into contact with all the other citizens on The Classical Doctrine of Democracy 251

-every issue in order to do his part in ruling or governing.
+It is also true that in a community of any size, especially if it displays the phenomenon of division of labor, it would be highly inconvenient for every individual citizen to have to get into contact with all the other citizens on every issue in order to do his part in ruling or governing.
 It will be more convenient to reserve only the most important decisions for the individual citizens to pronounce upon—say by referendum—and to deal with the rest through a committee appointed by them—an assembly or parliament whose